-Dalia Ghanem-Yazbeck is an El-Erian fellow at the Carnegie Middle East Center in Beirut, where her work examines political and extremist violence, radicalization, Islamism, and jihadism with an emphasis on Algeria.
+Dalia Ghanem is a resident scholar at the Malcolm H. Kerr Carnegie Middle East Center in Beirut, where her work examines political and extremist violence, radicalization, Islamism, and jihadism with an emphasis on Algeria.

 Kheder Khaddour is a nonresident scholar at the Malcolm H. Kerr Carnegie Middle East Center in Beirut.
 His research centers on civil military relations and local identities in the Levant, with a focus on Syria.

 Yezid Sayigh is a senior fellow at the Malcolm H. Kerr Carnegie Middle East Center in Beirut, where he leads the program on Civil-Military Relations in Arab States (CMRAS).
 His work focuses on the comparative political and economic roles of Arab armed forces and nonstate actors, the impact of war on states and societies, and the politics of postconflict reconstruction and security sector transformation in Arab transitions, and authoritarian resurgence.

 Frederic Wehrey is a senior fellow in the Middle East Program at the Carnegie Endowment for International Peace.
 His research deals with armed conflict, security sector governance, and U.S. policy, with a focus on Libya, North Africa, and the Gulf.

 في خضم هذا العالم المزدحم والمليء بالأفكار والفوضى والنزاعات على نحو متزايد، يقدّم مركز كارنيغي للسلام الدولي لصنّاع القرار نظرة معمّقة عالمية ومستقلة واستراتيجية، وأفكاراً جديدة ومبتكرة من أجل تعزيز السلام الدولي.